 Follow your nose.
-Many brands now have guides and quizzes on their websites to help discover a combination you’ll like, but there’s nothing like the real thing.
-If you can, hit the store during off-hours when there are less likely to be salespeople to push the latest designer creation on you.
+Many brands now have guides and quizzes on their websites to help buyers discover a combination they’ll like, but there’s nothing like the real thing.
+Hit the store during off-hours when there are less likely to be salespeople to push the latest designer creation on you.
 You want a reasonably calm environment in which to see what you’re drawn to.
 Keep your budget in mind, but there’s nothing wrong with a cologne with a price tag under three digits.
 Remember that if you (or your significant other) like how a fragrance smells on you, that’s what counts.

 Consider the occasion, too.
 A musky, sexy fragrance may be great for a night out, but if you’re looking for something for the workweek, it might not be the best choice.
 Your collection may be very minimal, with one scent for day and one for night, or it may expand into eight, one for the office and one for your off time in each season.
 A lighter fragrance may be better for summer’s heat and humidity, while a warm, woody one feels perfect in winter’s chill.
-Just like having a perfectly fitted suit or that comfortably broken-in pair of jeans, having the right cologne can inspire confidence and spark interest.
+Just like having a perfectly fitted suit or a comfortably broken-in pair of jeans, having the right cologne makes all of the difference in how you wear it.

 Do you spray your cologne in a giant cloud of fragrance, let it cover you, and be on your way?
 If so, then you are doing it wrong.
 Most people just spray it and go, but there is a science to how to apply cologne to make sure the scent on your skin is as close to what you want as possible.